Coronary Artery Bypass Graft Surgery

 The surgical incision may be tender or sore for several days after a CABG procedure.
 Take a pain reliever for soreness as recommended by your doctor.
 Aspirin or certain other pain medicines may increase the chance of bleeding.
 Be sure to take only recommended medicines.

 Your doctor may deliver medicines through the IV to help your blood pressure and your heart, and to control any problems with bleeding.
-As your condition stabilizes, he or she will gradually decrease and then stop these medicines.
+As your condition stabilizes, they will gradually decrease and then stop these medicines.

 Once your doctor removes the breathing and stomach tubes and you are stable, you may start to drink liquids.
 You can gradually include more solid foods as you can tolerate them.
 Your nurse will help you sit up on the side of the bed and dangle your feet.
 If you are able to do this, the nurse will help you sit up for a while in a chair.